-- 4.5 Interruption (a study break which does not count against a student when calculating the period within which the study must be completed) may be granted in exceptional circumstance, for a maximum of twelve months, and only once during the period of study.
-This matter would be to the discretion of the Higher Degrees Committee within the faculty. - 4.6 The period of interruption would not be counted to the maximum period of study.
+- 4.5 Abeyance may be granted in exceptional circumstance, for a maximum of six months, and only once during the period of study.
+Interruption (a study break which does not count against a student when calculating the period within which the study must be completed) may be granted in exceptional circumstance, for a maximum of twelve months, and only once during the period of study.
+This matter would be to the discretion of the Higher Degrees Committee within the faculty. - The period of interruption would not be counted to the maximum period of study.
+Motivation is based upon the student having become incapacitated, due to medical reasons.
+The period of abeyance will be counted into the maximum period of study.
 The application has to be supported by the supervisor, recommended by HoD and approved by FHDC. - 4.7 A change in registration from full time to part time may only be done before the maximum time for full time registration has been reached and with permission by the Dean or his designate. - 4.8 Where professional bodies stipulate periods of enrolment for degrees that differ from those outlined here, faculties may adjust formal enrolment periods accordingly; such adjustments must have the endorsement of the Registrar's office and have the approval of Senate.